MetaEvo/MetaBox/for_review/README.md

 python figure_6.py
 ```

-## 5. laerning efficiency and Anti-NFL indicator test in Figure 7 of the paper.
+## 5. learning efficiency and Anti-NFL indicator test in Figure 7 of the paper.
 ```shell
 python figure_7.py
 ```